PlaceHolderHere/terminalMinesweeper/DOCUMENTATION.md

     * void formatGrid(grid)
         - formatGrid(grid) takes in gameGrid[GRID_HEIGHT][GRID_WIDTH] as an input and edits the grid cells directly to have the appropriate values.

+# Error Codes
+    1 - NUM_MINES is set to a value greater than the number of tiles in the grid.